 This had implications for Gauss’ class number 1 problem; it showed that there are only finitely many imaginary quadratic fields with class number 1.
-That is, Heilbronn’s work showed that even if Gauss was wrong and 163 wasn’t the last Heegner number, there were at most finitely many more that Gauss hadn’t known about.
+That is, Heilbronn’s work showed that even if Gauss was wrong and 163 wasn’t the last Heegner number, there was a last Heegner number; that is, there were at most finitely many more that Gauss hadn’t known about.
 Maybe none, maybe one, or maybe two or more?

 Although he’s largely unknown to nonmathematicians (and to most mathematicians outside of the field of number theory), Kurt Heegner was one of the greatest amateur mathematicians of the 20th century.
 He was a radio engineer who pursued number theory as a hobby, and his greatest achievement was his solution, in 1952, of Gauss’ class number one problem.

 Unfortunately, Heegner’s proof was regarded as incomplete when he published it and it was not studied by many number theorists during his lifetime.
 In the 1960s, mathematicians Alan Baker and Harold Stark found proofs of their own.
-When Stark took a look at Heegner’s proof, he saw that Heegner’s proof was essentially valid, and that the gaps in the proof were easily filled; Heegner most likely could have supplied those missing steps had anyone shown any interest in his approach and asked him to clarify those steps.
+When Stark took a look at Heegner’s proof, he saw that Heegner’s proof was essentially valid, and that the gaps in the proof were easily filled; Heegner most likely could have supplied those missing steps had anyone asked him to.

 In any case, for hundreds of years the question of whether there was a tenth Heegner number was an open question, and for 20 or 30 years, the question was lent extra piquancy by the knowledge that there was no eleventh.
 The theorem of Baker, Heegner, and Stark settled the matter.
 The ninth Heegner number is the last of its kind; there is no tenth.